rednafi/fork-sweeper/README.md

       -version
     ```

 -   List forked repos older than `n` days.
-By default it'll fetch all reposties that were
+By default, it'll fetch all reposties that were
     forked at least 60 days ago.

     ```sh